openziti/ziti-doc/docfx_project/ziti/services/overview.md

 A Ziti network is primarily concerned with providing access to "services".
 A service encapsulates the definition of any resource that could be accessed by a client on a traditional network.
 Services by themselves do not provide a complete mechanism for authorization.
-That is what an [AppWAN](../appwans/overview.md) is for.
+That is what [Policies](../policies/overview.md) are for.

 A service is defined by the following components: